 3. Develop a sense of order

-Aside from the emotional responses the individual colors you choose might evoke, it’s also to consider the way the colors within your site interact with one another.
+Aside from the emotional responses the individual colors you choose might evoke, it’s also necessary to consider the way the colors on your site interact with one another.

 The best way to do that is by looking at a few basic principles of color theory.

 If you’ve ever taken an art class or looked at any design-related resources, you’ve probably seen something similar to the color wheel in the graphic above.

 The most common concept illustrated within this wheel is the relationship between primary colors (red, yellow, and blue), and the secondary and tertiary colors that are formed by mixing them together.